2007 Bowman Scholars

 - Title: Engine Mapping and Water Ingestion in the SR-30 Turbojet

-- Advisor: CDR David D. Myre, USN, Aerospace Engineering Department
+- Advisors: CDR David D. Myre, USN - Aerospace Engineering Department, Professor Martin R. Cerza - Mechanical Engineering Department

 Engine Mapping and Water Ingestion in the SR-30 Turbojet